abraunegg/onedrive/docs/usage.md

 In order to fix the upload or download failures, you may need to re-try your command and perform a resync to ensure your system is correctly synced with your Microsoft OneDrive Account.

+## Frequently Asked Configuration Questions

-## How to configure the client
+### How to configure the client?
+Configuration is determined by three layers, and applied in the following order:
+*   Application default values
-Configuration is determined by three layers: the default values, values that are set in the configuration file, and values that are passed in via the command line at application runtime.
-The default application values provide a reasonable default, and configuration is optional.
+*   Values that are set in the configuration file
+*   Values that are passed in via the command line at application runtime.

+The default application values provide a reasonable default, and additional configuration is entirely optional.

 If you want to change the application defaults, you can download a copy of config file into your application configuration directory.
 Valid default directories for the config file are:
 *   `~/.config/onedrive`